giantswarm/docs/src/content/basics/aws-architecture/index.md

   - How do you control resource assignment on AWS?
   - Will my AWS clusters autoscale?
   - How are workloads secured on AWS clusters?
-  - Why does Giant Swarm run a monitoring stack on my AWS control planes?
+  - Why does Giant Swarm run a monitoring stack on my AWS management cluster?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-firecracker
 ---